Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 And if you’re looking for an even better experience, the Hilton Honors Aspire Card from American Express comes with automatic Hilton Honors Diamond Elite status.
 It includes all the perks of Gold status, plus Executive Lounge access at many Hilton brands, and usually better upgrades.

-I’ve got Hilton Gold status from having The Hilton Honors American Express Business Card, which has a $95 annual fee.
+I’ve got Hilton Gold status from having The Hilton Honors American Express Business Card, which has a $95 annual fee (See Rates & Fees).
 If you stay at Hilton hotels frequently, you can more than make up for the cost with perks like free breakfast and room upgrades!

 I was pleasantly surprised when the Conrad Tokyo recognized my Hilton Honors Gold Elite status on a recent stay with my 3 kids.
 Because I hadn’t booked directly with Hilton, there was no guarantee they’d offer elite status perks like free breakfast or an upgraded room.

 We had a wonderful experience in our Bay View room, and the complimentary full breakfast was one of the most extravagant I’d experienced in my travels!
 The kids especially loved the fact that they received their very own welcome amenity, and everyone on staff was warm and gracious.

 You can get the same perks, too!
 It’s easy to earn complimentary Hilton Honors Gold Elite status from cards like the Hilton Honors Ascend Card or The Platinum Card® from American Express.
 Just keep in mind, you may not receive your elite benefits if you book through a 3rd party like the Citi ThankYou travel portal.

 Have you received elite status perks when you’ve booked Hilton (or other hotel chain) stays through the Citi ThankYou travel portal?
 I’d love to hear your experiences in the comments!

 For rates and fees of the Amex Hilton Honors Business card, click here.